 A good place to look for company weaknesses is in the annual report, especially the notes to the financial statements.
 It is in the section that the company discloses their potential liabilities, as well as where they see potential competition.
 With this information, you can gauge the company's weaknesses and make a more informed investment decision.

 - Financial strength

 - Continued innovation

 Once again, depending on the market, every company's potential weakness will be different.
 For example, utilities don't have to worry about competition because they have a monopoly over their service area.
 However, regulation of utilities can impact financial strength, and can also create high liabilities in areas such as environment or safety.

 This can be a hard one for individual investors to figure out.
 It basically means opportunities this company has to grow further, or otherwise increase profitability for shareholders.

 Some companies can benefit from macroeconomic trends that are easy to spot.
 However, for other companies they can be difficult to spot.
 For example, it may have been hard to understand the opportunity Apple was pursuing with its first iPod, since it was such a revolutionary product.

 Here are some common opportunities to think about:

 This is where reading through an entire annual report for a company can be so useful.
-Usually, in the first section (which is color and printed on high quality paper), companies will discuss what opportunities they are going after.
+Usually, in the first section (which is in color and printed on high-quality paper), companies will discuss what opportunities they are going after.
 This can be a good indicator of what to expect, and you can analyze it and decide on an investment based on your thoughts.